sudheerchekka/convo-relay-ref-docker/README.md

 ```
 This will generate a public URL for your local server.

-## Build Docker image and run the server in the container
+## Step 4 (Option 3): Build Docker image and run the server in the container
 ### **1. Build the Docker Image**
 ```sh
 docker build -t my-convo-relay-server .